Ken Starr: Baylor University

 Starr was the Duane and Kelly Roberts Dean and Professor of Law at Pepperdine University, when on February 15, 2010, Baylor University announced that it would introduce Starr as its newest president.
 Starr became Baylor's 14th president, replacing John Lilley who was ousted in mid‑2008.
 Starr was introduced as the new president on June 1, 2010.

 His inauguration was held on September 17, 2010, where Stephen L. Carter was the keynote speaker.
 Within his first two weeks in office, Starr was "leading the charge" to keep the university in the Big 12 Conference for athletics.
 Starr was additionally named chancellor of Baylor in November 2013, a post that had been vacant since 2005.
 He became the first person to hold the positions of president and chancellor at Baylor at the same time.

 In September 2015, Baylor's Board of Regents initiated an external review of the university's response to reports of sexual violence to be conducted by the Pepper Hamilton law firm.
 Baylor had been accused of failing to respond to reports of rape and sexual assault filed by at least six female students from 2009 to 2016.
 Former football player Tevin Elliot was convicted of rape.
 Elliot is currently serving a 20-year sentence after his conviction in January 2014.
 Another student, Sam Ukwuachu, was convicted but has since had that conviction overturned and was retried, only to see it reinstated by the Texas Court of Appeals in 2018.
-Pepper Hamilton reported their findings to the regents on May 13, and on May 26, the regents announced Starr's removal as university president, effective May 31.
+Pepper Hamilton reported their findings to the regents on May 13, 2016, and on May 26, the regents announced Starr's removal as university president, effective May 31.

 The May 26, 2016, announcement of personnel changes by the Board of Regents said Starr was to have continued as Chancellor and also as a faculty member at Baylor Law School.
 Starr announced his resignation as Chancellor on June 1, effective immediately.
 He told an interviewer that he took that action "as a matter of conscience."
 He said he "willingly accepted responsibility" and "The captain goes down with the ship."
 He resigned his position as the Louise L. Morrison Chair of Constitutional Law in Baylor Law School on August 19, 2016.

 Death

-Starr died on September 13, 2022 at the Baylor St. Luke's Medical Center in Houston of complications from surgery, at the age of 76.
+In May 2022, Starr was admitted to Baylor St. Luke's Medical Center in Houston, due to an unspecified illness.
+He died there from complications from surgery on September 13, 2022, at the age of 76.